Cozy Peach Kitchen

 • Blender/food processor: The sun-dried tomato chickpeas do require a blender or food processor to make.
 If you don't have one available, just chop the almonds and sun-dried tomatoes by hand.
 This will take more effort, but it is doable.

-• Marinade time: As with other marinated meals (think marinated pasta salad, tofu, etc.), longer marinade time yields more flavorful food.
+• Marinade time: As with other marinated meals (think marinated pasta salad, marinated baked tofu, etc.), longer marinade time yields more flavorful food.
 While the chickpeas are ready immediately after assembly, they taste even better after chilling for an hour or on the next day.

 • The chickpeas do not necessarily have to be chilled before serving, but it is recommended.